 Regarding targets related to climate change mitigation and adaptation, please refer to paragraph 16 of the "Strategy" section.
-It has to be considered the measurement of the metric related to characteristics of own employees is not validated by an external body other than the assurance provider.

 E1-5 Energy consumption and mix

 Cement production requires considerable levels of energy consumption in its various processes because of the high temperatures that must be reached in the kiln (1,500°C), the electricity required to grind the product, and the quantity of material used.